 There are many different learning styles, and every human takes in and processes information differently.
-But, one thing we may not think about is the fact that our unique learning styles shape everything to do as we go about our daily lives.
+But one thing we may not think about is the fact that the impact of the way we learn goes far beyond our grades in school or college.
+Our unique learning style shapes everything to do as we go about our daily lives.

-The conclusive answer is still out on how much influence the two sides of the brain really do have on the way we behave, from what we do know, there does seem to be a connection, and understanding more about these differences can help us uncover insight into how we navigate the world.
+The conclusive answer is still out on how much influence the two sides of the brain really do have on the way we behave, from what we do know.
+But there does seem to be a connection, and understanding more about these differences can help us uncover insight into how we navigate the world.

 Right Brain vs. Left Brain

 First of all, find out which hemisphere dominates you.